What You Need to Know About the End of Support for Windows 10

 3. Follow the On-Screen Instructions: If eligible, you’ll receive a prompt to download and install Windows 11.
 The process takes some time, and your computer will restart multiple times before the upgrade is complete.

-Option 2: Continue Using Windows 10 Without Support
+Option 3: Continue Using Windows 10 for One Year With Reduced Support

-Some users may choose to stick with Windows 10 even after its support ends.
+Some users may be tempted to do nothing and stick with Windows 10 even after its support ends.
 While this may seem like a short-term solution, there are significant risks involved:

 • Software and hardware incompatibility: Over time, newer software and hardware devices may not work properly or be supported on an outdated OS.